 So CityStrides has been the best option so far, as it’s captured all of my routes and they show up in good contrast on the map, plus it’s free (though you can pay for some extra functionality too).
 The lines don’t snap to the streets exactly, as the iPhone’s GPS tracking isn’t perfect, but they’re close enough for me to see where I’ve been at a glance.
 I’ve found that it’s good at encouraging me to walk a little bit further, just to complete an extra few streets to fill out the map before I come home.
 And it’ll be interesting to see how much of my local area and other parts of London I can complete over time.
 So far I’ve done just 69 streets in Newham (3.95% of the 1745 streets in the borough), so I have a long way to go!

 I couldn’t go out as much as I’d hoped though, as I had a bout of cellulitis caused by an insect bite on my foot, which happened at exactly the same time as last year.
 Thankfully it wasn’t quite so severe (although it was still nasty), and it cleared up in a couple of weeks with the help of antibiotics and steroid cream.
-But next summer I’m going to have to see if I can do something to deter mosquitos from the house, as they seem to be the most likely culprits.
+But next summer I’m going to have to see if I can do something to either deter mosquitos from the house, or just prevent them from biting me, as they seem to be the most likely culprits.

 Despite that setback, however, I’m pleased that I’ve been able to get out and about a little bit more overall, and start meeting up with people again, and I hope to continue doing that in the weeks ahead.

-Staying on the health front, and I’ve tried not to talk about the dreaded C-word very much in my posts, as it’s not a very cheerful subject.
+Staying on the health front, and I’ve tried not to talk about Covid very much in my posts, as it’s not a very cheerful subject.
 However, there are a few related things I want o mention this month.